BurendoUK/burendo-handbook-public/blog/2023-09-05-Scrum-Master-Myth.md

 ## Introduction
 Ah, the Scrum Master...
 Shepherd of agile teams, keeper of ceremonies, the majestic servant leader.

 If you've been in the software engineering field for a while, you've undoubtedly heard about/come across/worked with someone in this role.
-But let me tell you a little secret: In all my time as a tech lead, and not once have I felt the need for a Scrum Master.
-Intrigued?
+Indeed, I work with many strong scrum masters here at Burendo.
+But let me tell you a little secret: In my time as a tech lead, I've often questioned the need for a scrum master.
+Was I right?
 Buckle up, because we're diving into this hot topic.

 <!--truncate-->